julialima08/Digital-Record-Player/README.md

 ### **_Description_**

-#### Digital Record Player is a music player that allows you to add songs to your playlist, see playlists other people created, and even add your own songs if they aren't on the song list already.
-What makes this app different from the rest is not only the ability to add your own songs, but also the illusion of listening to a record that gives users the nostalgic feeling they don't get from other music streaming platforms.
+#### Digital Record Player is a music player that allows you to add songs to your playlist and see playlists other people created.
+What makes this app different from the rest is the illusion of listening to a record that gives users the nostalgic feeling they don't get from other music streaming platforms.

 ---